ROCm/MIOpen/docs/conceptual/perfdb.rst

 from User PerfDb, as described in the following section.

 To optimize performance, MIOpen provides several find modes to accelerate find API calls.
+These modes include:

+*  normal find
+*  fast find
+*  hybrid find
-These modes include normal find, fast find, hybrid find, and dynamic hybrid find.
+*  dynamic hybrid find.

-For more information on the MIOpen find modes, see the :ref:`find modes documentation <find_modes>`.
+For more information about MIOpen find modes, see :ref:`Find modes <find_modes>`.

 Using MIOPEN_FIND_ENFORCE
 ----------------------------------------------------------------------------------------------------------